 “She’s just so…. entitled!”

 I think every parent of every teen or pre-teen I’ve coached in the past few years complains about this.
+We all live with an entitled teen at some point.

 Here’s the thing – Teens are supposed to be.